 Technology is a wonderful thing — it has managed to make everything we do faster, easier and more convenient than we ever thought possible.
 Our lives are being automated before our very eyes.
-Not just reducing human interaction, but often with the primary intention of eliminating human interaction.
+Not just reducing human interaction, but often with the primary intention of eliminating human interaction - think supermarket self-checkouts.
 Digitisation continues to play into our anti-social tendencies, encouraging even the most extrovert among us to favour a chatbot over a chat.

 It is because of technology that many of us can go days without a single human interaction.
 It has helped us to shop, order dinner, manage money and hail taxis without so much as needing to utter a single “hello”.
 Every new tech development occupying the media — from AI and robots to connected devices and self-driving cars — seems to be forcing us further down the rabbit hole where we will inevitably land face-down on our screens.

 Don’t get me wrong, it’s an incredibly exciting time to be alive.
 But mechanisation has important implications for the future of work.
 We need to set clear boundaries for ourselves and be mindful of not letting innovations develop to a point where they eclipse the need we humans crave the most — that is, connecting with each other.
 Something we rely on, not least when we’re at work.
-After all, humans are inherently social beings, and we mustn't forget to serve that need when innovating.
+Humans are inherently social beings, and we mustn't forget to serve that need when innovating.

 We recently launched CoachBot, our own AI powered bot which digitises the coaching experience for teams.
 It's primary aim is to provide a cost effective and scalable leadership development solution for entry level and mid level managers.
 Since its inception and subsequent development, we always knew what we didn’t want to build: a bot which served to eliminate human interaction.
 In fact, we wanted to develop a product which did the very opposite.